cisco-en-programmability/catalystwan-sdk-next-python/README.md

 - 20.15
 - 20.16

 Important Notice: Version Incompatibility
 -----------------------------------------

-Cisco Catalyst WAN SDK Version 2.0 Incompatibility with Legacy Versions We are excited to announce the release of Cisco Catalyst WAN SDK version 2.0.
+We are excited to announce the release of Cisco Catalyst WAN SDK version 2.0.
 This new version introduces a range of enhancements and features designed to improve performance and usability.
 However, it is important to note that version 2.0 is not compatible with any previous legacy versions of the SDK.

 Actions Recommended:
     Backup: Ensure you have backups of your current projects before attempting to upgrade.